Children’s Authors

 Alan Sunderland

 Alan Sunderland is married with three sons and lives in Sydney.
 He is a retired, award winning journalist who now consults and writes and talks about children’s books and journalism.
-His latest book is The Ten Rules of Reporting.
+His latest book is The Ten Rules of Reporting and he is at present working on a children's story in which the protagonists employ these rules to get help to escape the worst ever summer camp.

 He won a Walkley Awards for covering an attack on the Iranian Embassy in Canberra in 1992, and for a series of exclusive reports from East Timor.
 He has also won the prestigious Council of the Deans of Education Award for education journalism three times in two years, which constitutes something of a record.
 Alan is an entertaining presenter for schools and libraries.
 See our Speakers section and Alan's web site at www.alansunderland.com for more information.